 Children are capable of learning on their own, but adults extend and increase that learning and stimulate new learning through their intentional involvement.
 So while play can be child-directed, adults' involvement can increase its value.
 In fact, research indicates that the least successful learning environments are those where children are regularly allowed to spend a lot of time in undirected free play.
-That is why Practice Principle 6 involves the integration of different approaches: because combined, child-directed play and learning, guided play and learning, and adult-directed learning are much more effective.
+The integration of different approaches: child-directed play and learning, guided play and learning, and adult-directed learning are much more effective.
 Here's why: